Coffee – The Social Drink Of Choice (Cont.)

 The most expensive coffees in the world are those recovered from the droppings of Civet cats and rodents.
 The price may run up to $600 to $700 per pound.
 The coffee drupes are eaten by these animals and the seeds are dropped with the husk intact, to be collected later by hand.
 These coffee beans come from Indonesia, Philippines and Vietnam.

 Hype or not, the taste in general is very smooth and special, an evidence that fermentation process of the pulp is essential in the preparation of the drupes. the price is mostly hyped, although due to quantities and harvesting method the price is surely influenced.

 There are many ratsnakes in the coffee fields, scaring much of the workers.
 One coffee plantation in Brazil, at one time, thought to please the workers and eradicate most of the snakes.
 They, however, soon had to reverse the measure as the action provoked an explosion of rats.
 Never ever disturb the natural balance of nature, unless there are other mechanisms in place.

-In the Americas the single seeded drupes, which normally appear at the end of the branches, are frequently selected out and traded separately under the name of Caracolillo or Peaberry, The name Caracolillo is given to these single seeded drupes, because the seeds being single in the drupes forms a round green seed, more or less resembling a small snail shell.
-It is on one hand good to select this drupes as the green coffee performs different during roasting.
-The extra quality to this this selected beans is mostly perception.
+In the Americas the single-seeded drupes, which normally appear at the end of the branches, are frequently selected out and traded separately under the name of Caracolillo or Peaberry, The name Caracolillo is given to these single-seeded drupes, because the seeds being single in the drupes forms a round green seed, more or less resembling a small snail shell.
+It is on one hand good to select these drupes as the green coffee performs different during roasting.
+The extra quality to this selected beans is mostly perception.